ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-axes-types/index.md

 This section compares the different horizontal axes types that are available to all sparklines.

-When choosing an appropriate axes, it is important to consider the data the sparkline is based on, to ensure X values are scaled correctly along the x-axis.
+When choosing an appropriate axes it is important to consider the data the sparkline is based on, this ensures X values are scaled correctly along the x-axis.

 The following axes types are available to all sparklines:

 - ***[Category Axis](/sparklines-axes-types/#category-axis)*** - data points are evenly spread along the x-axis.
 - ***[Number Axis](/sparklines-axes-types/#number-axis)*** - data is spaced based on the magnitude of the x values.